M31-Capital/Investment_Theses/english/Arweave(AR).md

 ## Investment Thesis

-**1. Current Data Storage is Impermanent and Centralised – prone to censorship, change, deletion**
+**1. Current Data Storage is Impermanent & Centralised – prone to censorship, change, deletion**

 Most data storage today is highly centralised, and temporary.
-Users pay cloud storage companies like AWS, Azzure monthly fees to store their data on their servers.
-Most of the internet’s data is stored similarly.
-This data is completely at the mercy of the centralised entity that controls the servers – and is susceptible to change, removal or censorship.
+Users pay cloud storage companies like AWS, Azzure, etc. monthly fees to store their data on their servers.
+Most of the internet’s data is stored similarly and completely at the mercy of the centralised entity that controls the servers – it is susceptible to change, removal, or censorship.
 Arweave looks at providing a decentralised storage network to overcome all of these issues – making data universally accessible.

-**2. Strong Economic model incentivising long term data storage**
+**2. Strong Economic Model Incentivising Long Term Data Storage**

 Data stored on the internet is far from permanent.
-Centralised servers will store your data only as long as you continue paying a monthly subscription fee – the moment that fee stops, your data can be deleted.
+Centralised servers will store your data only as long as you continue to pay a monthly subscription fee – the moment that fee stops, your data can be deleted.
 Close to 95% of the information on the internet is lost every 20 years.
-Arweave has created a unique economic model that incentivises decentralised data storage via nodes – through a long term payment system in AR tokens over time.
+Arweave has created a unique economic model that incentivises decentralised data storage via node participants through a long term payment system in AR tokens over time.

 **3. Building a Permanent Internet**

-Arweave is looking towards building a permanent internet – a web of applications, information and data – that is permanent, prone to censorship.
-Arweave does this by incentivising developers to build applications on its blockchain – by providing a profit sharing concept with the protocols – aligning their incentives with Arweave’s.
+Arweave is looking towards building a permanent internet – a web of applications, information, and data stored permanently.
+Arweave does this by incentivising developers to build applications on its blockchain through a profit sharing concept – aligning their incentives with Arweave’s.
 Protocols receive fees from Arweave based on the usage/transactions they generate on the blockchain.
-More the activity – more the fees.
-Arweave could potentially become the go to platform for decentralised news, social media etc.
+More activity = more fees.
+Arweave could potentially become the go-to platform for decentralised news, social media, etc.

-**4. Providing Storage as a Service to other Enterprises and Blockchains**
+**4. Providing Storage-as-a-Service to other Enterprises & Blockchains**

-While Arweave may be the go to blockchain for applications that value permanence, they can also serve as an infrastructure layer to enterprises including other blockchains that need to store important metadata in perpetuity.
-We are already seeing this with Solana, that uses a proof-of-history consensus mechanism – thereby needing to keep their data permanent.
-As blockchains grow, so will the demand for more and more permanent storage.
+While Arweave may be the go-to blockchain for applications that value permanence, it can also serve as an infrastructure layer to enterprises including other blockchains that need to store important metadata in perpetuity.
+We are already seeing this with Solana's Proof-of-History consensus mechanism, for example, requiring data permanance.
+As blockchains grow, so will the demand for permanent storage.

 ## Catalysts:

 * In Dec 2020 - Solana and Arweave partnered for Solana’s high performance data storage needs.
 This provides Arweave with a constant stream of demand for its storage, and thus, its token.
 * Decentralized NFT, Gaming, Social Media apps will all require vast amounts of storage – Currently a single AAA game will require between 25GB-100GB of data storage.
-NFT’s will want to be stored permanently.
-Solana has allocated $100m focused on building the Gaming and NFT ecosystem while they Mhave also partnered with Reddit Founder Alex Ohanian to allocate another $100m for decentralized social media.
+NFTs will need to be stored permanently.
+Solana has allocated $100m focused on building the Gaming and NFT ecosystem while they have also partnered with Reddit Founder Alex Ohanian to allocate another $100m for decentralized social media.
-* Permaweb application development – as more and more applications look to build for permanence – Arweave will be the main destination.
+* Permaweb application development – as more applications look to build for permanence, Arweave will be the main destination.

 ## TAM & Valuation: